you-genie/Dracs/Milestone4.md

 ## 1. Project Summary

-- Many CS students want to get information on personal coursework, but asking, getting and sharing diverse experience (or opinion) is not easy.
+- Many CS students want to get information on personal coursework, but asking, getting, and sharing diverse experiences (or opinion) is not easy.

-- We propose DragCS, which provides an opportunity for asking, recommending coursework and sharing experiences and opinions for the specific personal needs.
+- We propose DragCS, which provides an opportunity for asking, recommending coursework, and sharing experiences and opinions for the specific personal needs.

 - This is unique in that it leverages crowds’ knowledge to offer a better-customized solution.
   - Compared to OTL, recommendations are more customized (because they are made for one person), seamless (because one makes recommendations for all semesters) and made in a longer-term (i.e., multiple vs. one semester)